Not All Cloud Services Are Built Alike

 Data backup

-Replication across multiple availability zones and regions ensures that Okta is able to function as a highly available service, but it does not provide adequate protection in the event of a catastrophic failure of AWS infrastructure or data corruption.
+Replication across multiple availability zones and regions ensures that Okta is able to function as a highly available service, but it does not provide adequate protection in the event of a catastrophic failure of AWS or GCP infrastructure or data corruption.
 Therefore, Okta also takes frequent database snapshots and stores them in a read-only, protected account.
-These encrypted, protected backups serve as a failsafe that enables Okta to restore the service across fresh infrastructure as needed.
+These encrypted, protected backups serve as a failsafe that enables Okta to restore the service across fresh infrastructure, if needed.
+Restoration is supported at a cell level and not tenant level.

 Identity that’s always on